 See also: Edit an existing Automation Campaign

-From this screen you can define the conditions under which a contact will enter a campaign, as well as:
+From this screen you can define campaign’s entry conditions, as well as:

 |Campaign Created - auto-populates with the date the campaign was created.|